Skip to main content

 Humanitarian response

-Australia deploys doctors, nurses, paramedics and logisticians to provide people with life-saving medical care following disasters in our region.
+Australia deploys doctors, nurses, paramedics and logisticians to provide people with life-saving medical care following disasters and health emergencies in our region.

 These Australian Medical Assistance Teams (AUSMAT) are drawn from state and territory health services to deploy at short notice.

-AUSMAT sizes change depending on the scale of the disaster, ranging from a small team of four people to a field hospital with 80 staff.
+AUSMAT capability changes depending on the scale of the disaster, ranging from a small team of four people to a field hospital with 80 staff.

 The Australian Government has deployed AUSMAT specialists to many humanitarian disasters, including: